Yaqoub Alhassan

-Yaqoub Alhassan (يعقوب الحسن; born 7 February 2001) is a Saudi Arabian professional footballer who plays as a winger for Al-Qwarah.
+Yaqoub Alhassan (يعقوب الحسن; born 7 February 2001) is a Saudi Arabian professional footballer who plays as a winger.

 Club career

 Alhassan started his career at Al-Taawoun.
 On 10 February 2021, Alhassan signed his first professional contract with the club.
 On 26 August 2021, Alhassan made his professional debut for Al-Taawoun against Al-Nassr in the Pro League, replacing Yazeed Al-Bakr.

 On 17 July 2023, Alhassan joined Al-Saqer on a free transfer.
 In October 2024, Alhassan joined Al-Qawarah.